Using Environment Variables with IaC Projects

 Environment Variables from Parameter Store

-Securely retrieve the value from AWS Parameter Store (opens in a new tab).
+Securely retrieve the value from AWS Parameter Store.
 Parameter Store is a free AWS service for securely storing secrets.

 Important: Your parameter store item must be in the same AWS region as your service